 - 15. Voice box (larynx).
 The common name for this structure incorrectly suggests that voice production is its most important function.
-In fact, the larynx is a valve in the floor of the throat, at its tail end.
+In fact, the larynx is a valve in the floor of the throat, at the entrance to the windpipe.
 The most important function of the larynx is to open to facilitate the flow of air during exercise, and to close to prevent food or water from inundating the lungs during swallowing.
 Unfortunately, the presence of a bit in the oral cavity of a horse at exercise sends inappropriate messages to the brain and the horse is physiologically confused as to whether it should be breathing or swallowing.
-This confusion explains why many a horse chokes at exercise. - 16.
-Lower airway.
-This section of the airway comprises the windpipe within the chest, the two bronchi and the small airways of the lung (see also Fig 3).
+This confusion explains why many a racehorse chokes at exercise. - Lower airway.
+This section of the airway comprises the windpipe within 16. the chest, the two bronchi and the small airways of the lung (see also Fig 3).
 Like every other mammal, a horse inhales by expanding the chest and flattening the diaphragm.
 This creates a negative atmospheric pressure in the air sacs of the lungs and air rushes in to fill the vacuum.
 The mechanism works well as long the upper airway is not obstructed.
 Unfortunately, the bit method of communication is, for a variety of different reasons, a frequent source of upper airway obstruction (Cook & Strasser 2003).
 The abnormally intense negative pressure that results from any upper airway obstruction easily damages the delicate air sacs of the lung and the small airways.
 The damage is inflicted twice a second in a cantering horse and more frequently in a galloping horse.
 The end result of this barometric bruising is bronchiolitis, pulmonary congestion, and edema of the lung ('waterlogging').
-It is edema of the lung that is the basic pathology behind what is commonly referred to as 'bleeding' (so-called exercise-induced pulmonary hemorrhage or EIPH).
-The author believes that a more accurate name for 'bleeding' is asphyxia-induced pulmonary edema or AIPE (Cook 1999b).
-Another common cause of upper airway obstruction is hereditary recurrent laryngeal neuropathy (laryngeal hemiplegia).
-As this is a disease that is impossible to treat and difficult to prevent, it is all the more important to eliminate those causes of upper airway obstruction that are avoidable.
-In the author's opinion, removal of the bit would do much to reduce the prevalence of pulmonary disease in the horse.
+It is edema of the lung that is the basic pathology behind what is commonly referred to as 'bleeding' in the racehorse (so-called exercise-induced pulmonary hemorrhage or EIPH).
+A more accurate name for 'bleeding' is asphyxia-induced pulmonary edema or AIPE (Cook